abbasilab/celltransformer/docs/index.md

 4. add `wandb` project if desired to top level config in `config`
 5. copy boilerplate for initiating training from `train_aibs_mouse.py` or `train_zhuang.py` (ie code in `main` that); make sure to specify correct config file in the `@hydra.main` decorator
 	- for more information on this see the [`hydra` docs](https://hydra.cc/docs/intro/).

+The design of the dataloader object is:

+1. Store the dataframe (with cell metadata including x/y coordinates, cell types (integer encoded), and the unique identifier (referred to throughout the codebase as cell label) for each cell that we will to index into the anndata, as well as section IDs/groupings) along with the anndata
+	* note there are some rudimentary checks to see if you have provided column names not found in the metadata dataframe.
+You do not need to have the metadata columns in the `anndata`
+2. Receive the string valued column names of the same (x/y coordinates, cell type column, section ID/groupings) and use them to index into the dataframe
+3. Store the cells corresponding to each column in a dictionary for later use (ie section_1: some_dataframe)
+3. The high level of the __getitem__ is then to index the cell of interest (cell_i), lookup the neighbors based on the user-provided (see __init__ for the CellTransformer model object) spatial threshold parameter, and then produce a `namedtuple` (`NeighborMetadata`) that has as attributes:
+	* `observed_expression`: a `numpy` array with dimensions (`n_cells` by `n_genes`)
+	* `masked_expression`: a 1 by `n_genes` matrix
+	* `masked_cell_type`: integer encoding for the cell type of the masked cell (cell_i)
+	* `masked_expression`: a `n_cells` by `n_genes` matrix
+	* `num_cells_obs`: number of masked cells
+4. By default we will use the `celltransformer/data/loader_pandas.py:collate` function.
+It will loop over the list of `NeighborMetadata` and output a dictionary containing various concatenated data including the attention masks (keys `encoder_mask` and `pooling_mask`) to allow cells within neighborhoods to attend to each other across the batch and mask for attention pooling, respectively.
+See `forward` function of the CellTransformer model code to understand further operations.

 ## Core code components and usage